RegevIncredibuild/argocd-demo/_INSTALLATION.md

 ### 2. Verify Deployment

 After deploying the root application, it will automatically:
-- Deploy the `demo-project` custom project
-- Deploy the `application-set` for dynamic application discovery
 - Deploy all applications defined in the `apps/` directory

 ### 3. Adding New Applications